AlbinLindskog/cpd-cache-bug/README.rst

 cdp-cache bug
 -------------
-cdp-cache does not handle non-empty non-200 response correctly.
+cdp-cache does not handle non-empty non-200 responses correctly.
 The response content is handled correctly, but the status code is rewritten to 200.

 This is a bare-bones example project to illustrate the issue.
 Run::